2025-ilaria/project-/llm-prompts.md

 ## 2️⃣ Missing information: the architects' names

-Using a **zero-shot technique**, we prompted ChatGPT to retrieve information about the architects who designed the Teatro Massimo di Palermo.
+Using the **zero-shot prompting technique**, we prompted ChatGPT to retrieve information about the architects who designed the Teatro Massimo di Palermo.

 ### [ChatGPT](https://chat.openai.com/)